LaudixGit/SAMD51_5500_Neopixel_Websocket_Demo/README.md

 There are also options when the pattern completes:
 * STOP - go to OFF (above)
 * TOGGLE - invert the pattern (eg: color1 becomes color2, then color2 returns to color1, repeat)
-            (when combined with FADE, results is a pulsing pattern)
+            (when combined with FADE, results in a pulsing pattern)
 * REVERSE - pattern runs backward (eg: color2 becomes color1)
 * FORWARD - pattern runs forward (eg: color1 becomes color2)